 How to Choose the Best Free VPN for Windows in 2023

-- Speed.
+- Test for fast speeds.
 All VPNs slow down your connection speeds due to the encryption process, but good VPNs minimize the speed loss.
 Free VPNs are also usually slower than premium VPNs due to having fewer servers, which causes overcrowding, or due to the VPN throttling your speeds.
 That said, all of the free VPNs on this list maintain fast speeds, but ExpressVPN has the fastest speeds.

-- Extra features.
-Some free VPNs also throw in extra features like split-tunneling, ad and malware blockers, and built-in speed tests.
-The free VPNs on this list all come with at least some of these features.
+- Look for extra features.
+Some free VPNs have bonus features like split-tunneling, built-in speed tests, or ad and malware blockers.
+All of the free VPNs I recommend offer at least some of these extra features.

-- No ads.
+- Check for ads.
 Many free VPNs force you to watch ads in order to use their service.
-All the VPNs on this list are 100% ad-free.
+Most VPNs on this list are 100% ad-free.

-- Ease of use.
-Some free Windows apps are a pain to install or have poor user-interface design.
+- Find a VPN that’s easy to use.
+Some free Windows apps are a pain to install or have poor user interface design.
 The best VPNs, including all of those on this list, will get you up and running quickly and make it easy to connect to a server.